br3n0henrique/br3n0henrique/README.md

-- 🔭 I’m currently working on some private projects for CIERMag and developing a Qt widget for scientific use, named [scientific-spinbox](https://gitlab.com/dpizetta/scientific-spinbox).
+- 🔭 I’m currently working on some private projects for CIERMag and developing a Qt widget for scientific use, named [scientific-spinbox](https://gitlab.com/dpizetta/pqwidget).

+- 🔭 I'm currently in a internship program at RealCloud, where I study Cloud Computing and prepare for AWS certifications.

 - 🌱 I’m currently learning front-end and back-end web development, DevOps and doing some stuff in Qt.